KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 (cmdline-dependency-tree)=
 [`--dependency-tree`](cmdline-dependency-tree)
-Prints out dependency information on the modules that would be built using a tree format (recursive).
-Listed information also includes which specific commit/branch/tag is depended on and whether the dependency would be built.
-Note: the generated output may become quite large for applications with many dependencies.
+Prints the tree of the dependencies, generated from the modules specified in command line.
+The tree will be recursive, i.e. you could see the dependencies of dependencies.
+The output format looks similar to the `tree` utility.
+In addition, each line will have information if the dependency will be built, and if case it will, also a branch to be used.

+If you want to grep in the output, you can use [--dependency-tree-fullpath](cmdline-dependency-tree-fullpath) instead.

 (cmdline-dependency-tree-fullpath)=
 [`--dependency-tree-fullpath`](cmdline-dependency-tree-fullpath)
-Prints out dependency information on the modules that would be built using a tree format (recursive).
-In fullpath format.
-Note: the generated output may become quite large for applications with many dependencies.
+Prints the tree of the dependencies, generated from the modules specified in command line.
+The tree will be recursive, i.e. you could see the dependencies of dependencies.
+The output format looks similar to the `find` utility.

+It is easier to grep something with this format.
+However, if you want to visualize the tree, you can use [--dependency-tree](cmdline-dependency-tree) instead.

 (cmdline-list-installed)=
 [`--list-installed`](cmdline-list-installed)